Anjana-Azhuvath/portfolio/README.md

 - Liaised with Public Works Department, collecting data on scheme’s budget allocation and expenditures

 **Research Intern @ Stella Maris College for Women (_Jun 2020 - Sept 2020_)**
+- Orchestrated a tool-kit for preliminary data analysis on MS Excel for sophmore-year students.
+- Employed dummy-variable and semi-log models, determining the academic achievement and regional disparities prior to the pandemic.

 **Finance Intern @ Kotak Life (_May 2018 - Jun 2018_)**
 - Performed in-sample forecasts to check for best fit model, identifying **8%** quarterly sales growth potential